ykamo001/GitMap/README.md

 ```
 The script will run on the current directory.

-#Errors
+#Error Messages
+* If PathToYourGitRepo is not passed in when running the script,
+* If `PathToGitMap/GitMap.sh PathToYourGitRepo` is passed in,
+the screen will output
+`bash: PathToGitMap/GitMap.sh: /bin/bash: bad interpreter: Not a directory`
+`Path was not specified.
+Script will execute in current directory`
+will be printed to the screen.
 * When run on a directory that is not a git repository,
 the screen will output
 ```
-fatal: Not a git repository
-(or any parent up to mount point /homeDirectory)
+fatal: Not a git repository (or any parent up to mount point /homeDirectory)
 Stopping at filesystem boundary (GIT_DISCOVERY_ACROSS_FILESYSTEM not set).
 wc: ./RandomTempFileName/master: No such file or directory
 bash: [: 0: unary operator expected
 bash: ./RandomTempFileName/master: Nosuch file or directory